-- (a) Property used for the activity of buying, selling or trading in commodities or services and includes any office or other accommodation on the same property, the use of which is incidental to such activity; - (b) Property on which the administration of the business of private or public entities takes place; - (c) Property used for the provision of commercial accommodation; - (d) Property used for education purposes; - (e) Property used by the State or any organ of State; or - (f) Property that does not fall into any other category of property;
+- (a) Property used for the activity of buying, selling or trading in commodities or services and includes any office or other accommodation on the same property, the use of which is incidental to such activity; - (b) Property on which the administration of the business of private or public entities takes place; - (c) Property used for the provision of commercial accommodation; - (d) Property used for education purposes; - (e) Property used by the State or any organ of State; or - (f) Property that does not fall into any other category of property.

-"Cemeteries" means properties used for the burial of human bodies and storage of cinerary urns;
+"Cemeteries" means properties used for the burial of human bodies and storage of cinerary urns.

+"Crematoria" means properties used for the cremation of human bodies.

+"CFO" means the Chief Financial Officer of the City, being a person designated in terms of section 80(2)(a) of the MFMA, or his/her nominee.

+"City/Council" means the City of Cape Town, a municipality established by Government Notice No 479 of 22 September 2000 issued in terms of the Local Government: Municipal Structures Act 117 of 1998.

+"Commercial Accommodation" means a property used for purposes of providing accommodation but is not being used as a primary place of residence or where more than 40% of a primary place of residence is used or available to be used to provide accommodation to temporary visitors at a fee.
+This includes but not limited to property used for transient / short-term letting such as guest houses; self-catering; bed and breakfast establishments as well as residential apartments that form part of a hotel rental pool.

-- "Crematoria" means properties used for the cremation of human bodies; - "CFO" means the Chief Financial Officer of the City, being a person designated in terms of section 80(2)(a) of the MFMA, or his/her nominee; - "City/Council" means the City of Cape Town, a municipality established by Government Notice No 479 of 22 September 2000 issued in terms of the Local Government: Municipal Structures Act 117 of 1998; - "Early Childhood Development Facility" means a property used as an Early Childhood Development Facility registered with the Department of Social Development, Western Cape Government. - "Exclusion" in relation to a City's rating power, means a restriction of that power as provided for in section 17 of the MPRA: - "Exemption" in relation to the payment of a rate, means an exemption granted by a City in terms of section 15 of the MPRA: - "Gross monthly household income" means the gross monthly household income of both the owner and spouse or partner including any party in a co- habitation relationship from all sources, including but not limited to salaries, wages, dividends, pensions, grants, rentals, board and lodging, interest received, and any investment income.
+"Early Childhood Development Facility" means a property used as an Early Childhood Development Facility registered with the Department of Social Development, Western Cape Government.

+"Exemption" in relation to the payment of a rate, means an exemption granted by a City in terms of section 15 of the MPRA.

+"Gross monthly household income" means the gross monthly household income of both the owner and spouse or partner including any party in a co- habitation relationship from all sources, including but not limited to salaries, wages, dividends, pensions, grants, rentals, board and lodging, interest received, and any investment income.
 Care dependency grants, foster child grants and child support grants are specifically excluded from gross monthly household income.
-This income definition is specific to the Rates Policy and does not relate to any other external definitions of income; - "Guest House / Bed and Breakfast" means a property where more than 40% of the bedrooms are used or available to be used for providing accommodation for temporary visitors at a fee; - "Industrial Property" means property used for a branch of trade or manufacturing, production, assembly or processing of finished or partially finished products from raw material or fabricated parts in respect of which capital and labour are involved, and includes- - (a) The processing of raw products and resources on the property; - (b) The storage and warehousing of products on the property; and - (c) Any office or other similar facility on the same property, the use of which is incidental to such activity; - "Local Community Museum" means a property that is used as a museum that concentrates on the history and culture of the immediate local community within which it is situated;
+This income definition is specific to the Rates Policy and does not relate to any other external definitions of income.

+"Industrial Property" means property used for a branch of trade or manufacturing, production, assembly or processing of finished or partially finished products from raw material or fabricated parts in respect of which capital and labour are involved, and includes-

+- (a) The processing of raw products and resources on the property; - (b) The storage and warehousing of products on the property; and - (c) Any office or other similar facility on the same property, the use of which is incidental to such activity.

+"Local Community Museum" means a property that is used as a museum that concentrates on the history and culture of the immediate local community within which it is situated.

-"MFMA" means the Local Government: Municipal Finance Management Act, 56 of 2003;
+"MFMA" means the Local Government: Municipal Finance Management Act, 56 of 2003.

-"MPRA" means the Local Government: Municipal Property Rates Act, 6 of 2004 as amended from time to time as well as regulations (MPRR) published in terms of the MPRA, which is referred to as the "Property Rates Act" in the By-law but for the purposes of brevity, shall be referred to as the "MPRA" in this Policy;
+"MPRA" means the Local Government: Municipal Property Rates Act, 6 of 2004 as amended from time to time as well as regulations (MPRR) published in terms of the MPRA, which is referred to as the "Property Rates Act" in the By-law but for the purposes of brevity, shall be referred to as the "MPRA" in this Policy.

-"MPRR" means the Municipal Property Rates Regulations;
+"MPRR" means the Municipal Property Rates Regulations.